 ABSOLUTELY NO FIREWORKS, ALCOHOL, TOBACCO PRODUCTS, OR WEAPONS ARE PERMITTED!

 Washers and dryers are available in the residence hall.
-Students must provide detergent, dryer sheets, etc. There is a minimal cost to use the machines.
+Students must provide detergent, dryer sheets, etc. There is no cost to use the machines.

 Although we do not forbid cell phones at camp, we do limit use.
 If a camper needs to bring his or her cell phone to camp, we will ask that they refrain from using it during all organized program activities unless required in the course.
 They will be allowed to use it during unstructured free time for “checking in” with parents or emergencies.

 Electronic devices of any kind (other than cameras) may be used only during unstructured free time, rest periods, and/or before bed.
 They may not leave the dorm unless required in the course.
 Students will have access to Clemson University’s WIFI throughout the week.
 Please view program-specific packing list in case specific electronics are required for your child’s course.

 Many students enjoy purchasing Clemson University souvenirs, buying pizza together before bedtime, etc. It is at your discretion on the exact amount to send with them, however, a good suggestion would be around $20-$30 (excluding souvenirs).